29 things you didn't know you could do in America's national parks

 Go dog sledding in Alaska...

-Most people visit national parks in summer when the weather's warm and dry, but head to Denali National Park in Alaska in winter and you'll be in for a treat.
-Cold weather activities like skiing and snowshoeing are common, and the best part is dog sledding (or mushing).
-Take the reins and learn to mush a team of energetic huskies with Denali Dogsled Expeditions.
-You can even do overnight tours and stay in cabins across the park.
+Most people visit national parks in summer when the weather is warm and dry, but head to Denali National Park in Alaska in winter and you'll be in for a treat.
+Cold weather activities like skiing and snowshoeing are common but perhaps the best part is dog sledding (or mushing).
+Take the reins and learn to mush a team of energetic huskies, or do overnight tours and stay in cabins across the park.

 Become a junior ranger across the US